domRiddle/ASF/Configuration.md

 ---

-`ImmutableDictionary<keyType, valueType>` - Immutable dictionary (map) that maps a key specified in its `keyType`, to value specified in its `valueType`.
+`ImmutableDictionary<keyType, valueType>` - Immutable dictionary (map) that maps a unique key specified in its `keyType`, to value specified in its `valueType`.
 In JSON, it's defined as an object with key-value pairs.
 Keep in mind that `keyType` is always quoted in this case, even if it's value type such as `ulong`.
-There is also a strict requirement of `keyType` being unique, this time enforced by JSON itself.
+There is also a strict requirement of the key being unique across the map, this time enforced by JSON itself.

 Example for `ImmutableDictionary<ulong, byte>`: `"SteamUserPermissions": { "76561198174813138": 3, "76561198174813137": 1 }`